 For me, it’s like many blogs aggregated in one place.
 The prospecting drill here looks just like on GrowthHackers, Inbound.org and Quora: find the right topic, read the content, add the author to your pospect base, if you decide it’s a good person to reach out to.

-Undoubtedly, there are dozens of other paces on the web where you can look for prospects.
+Undoubtedly, there are dozens of other places on the web where you can look for b2b leads.
 Think of places where your ideal customers gather to talk and exchange ideas, feature their company, or share some content.